Mozarabic Rite: Later history

-In 1553, Pope Julius III regulated mixed marriages between Mozarabic and Roman Christians with the ruling that the children were to follow the rite of the father, but if the eldest daughter of a Mozarab married a Roman, she and her husband might choose the rite to which she and her children should belong, and if she became a widow she might return to the Mozarabic Rite, if she had left it at her marriage.
+In 1553, Pope Julius III regulated mixed marriages between Mozarabic and Roman Christians, with the ruling that children were to follow the rite of the father, but if the eldest daughter of a Mozarab married a Roman, she and her husband might choose which rite she and her children belong to, and if she became a widow she might return to the Mozarabic Rite had she left it at her marriage.
 This rule remained in force up until the early 20th century.

-In 1570, Pope Pius V issued the bull Quo primum which made the use of the Tridentine form of the Roman liturgy obligatory throughout the Latin Church of the Catholic Church, except where there existed a different liturgy of at least two hundred years' standing.
-As the Hispanic liturgy is of considerable antiquity, it was counted as an exemption.
+In 1570, Pope Pius V issued the bull Quo primum which made the use of the Tridentine form of the Roman liturgy obligatory throughout the Latin Church of the, except where a different liturgy had been in use for at least 200 years.
+As the Hispanic liturgy was already of considerable antiquity, it was counted as an exemption.

-In 1842, all the Mozarabic parishes in Toledo except two (Santas Justa y Rufina and San Marcos) were suppressed, and their parishioners were added to those of the two surviving parishes.
+In 1842, all the Mozarabic parishes in Toledo except two (Santas Justa y Rufina and San Marcos) were suppressed, and their parishioners added to those of the two surviving parishes.
 In 1851, the chaplains of the Capilla Mozárabe were reduced from thirteen to eight, but the continuance of the above two parishes was provided for.
-Whereas the Hispanic liturgy was still practiced in these two parishes at the time, by the early 20th century, the only place where the rite was performed on a regular basis was in the Capilla Mozárabe in Toledo; even at the Capilla de Talavera in Salamanca the rite was only celebrated once or twice a year.
+Whereas the Hispanic liturgy was still practiced in these two parishes at the time, by the early 20th century, the only place where the rite was performed on a regular basis was in the Capilla Mozárabe in Toledo; even at the Capilla de Talavera in Salamanca, the rite was only celebrated once or twice a year.

 The dawn of the 20th century saw an intensification of studies of the rite and the publication of its manuscript sources.
-In response to the encouragement given by the Second Vatican Council in Sacrosanctum Concilium to renew other rites as well as the Roman, the Cardinal Archbishop of Toledo Marcelo González Martín set up a commission to revise the liturgical books of the rite.
+In response to the encouragement given by the Second Vatican Council in Sacrosanctum Concilium to renew other rites as well as the Roman, the Cardinal-Archbishop of Toledo Marcelo González Martín set up a commission to revise liturgical books of the rite.
 Between 1988 and 1995, the two-volume Missale Hispano-Mozarabicum, followed by the lectionary (the Liber Commicus, also in two volumes) and a vernacular (Castilian) version of the Ordinary of the Mass appeared, with the required approval of the Spanish Episcopal Conference and confirmation by the Holy See.
 The revision consisted in eliminating extraneous elements and distortions which had been introduced in the 1500 edition and the integration of all the contributions of ancient sources from both Hispanic traditions.
-The new edition of the liturgical books facilitated the occasional or relatively regular celebration of the rite.
+The new edition of Mozarabic liturgical books facilitated the occasional or relatively regular celebration of the rite.